odraccir/vendor-old/PULL_BEST_PRACTICE.md

 or

-> git checkout -b -track origin/my-feature-branch
+> git branch --track my-feature-branch origin/my-feature-branch
+> git push -u

 * modify the branch with the new feature
 * Commit